Shikaga/story/index.md

 "What news to report Lieutenant?"

 "Little enough Seargent <Is this a logical rank?>." the guard said.
-"The usual crime and villainy that the summer harvest brogans, but nothing remarkable."
+"The usual crime and villainy that the summer harvest brings, but nothing remarkable."

 "Indeed, well that is good news, at ease", Mark replied, and they trotted on through the gates.